 Deviation of the performance of the Fund from the performance of the respective indices that the Fund's underlying SSGA collective investment funds seek to replicate, known as "tracking error," can result from various factors, including purchases and redemptions of Units of the Fund or the underlying SSGA collective investment funds in which the Fund invests its assets, as well as from the fees and expenses borne by the Fund or such underlying funds.
 Such purchases and redemptions may necessitate the purchase or sale of securities by or on behalf of the Fund and the resulting transaction costs may be substantial because of the number and the characteristics of the securities held.
-Tracking error may also occur due to factors such as the size of the Fund or the underlying SSGA collective replicated indices, the use of fair value pricing by the Fund or the investment vehicle(s) in which it invests or the manner in which the performance of the indices is calculated.
+Tracking error may also occur due to factors such as the size of the Fund or the underlying SSGA collective investment funds, changes made in the securities included in the respective replicated indices, the use of fair value pricing by the Fund or the investment vehicle(s) in which it invests or the manner in which the performance of the indices is calculated.